February 21, 2022

 Keep in mind these communication best practices:

-- Meetings are best for communicating more complicated ideas or when you want input from team members
+- Meetings are best for communicating more complicated ideas or when you want input from team members.

 Actionable Communication Strategies Make Your Tactics More Impactful

-Step 7: Populate Your Communications Calendar
+Step 6: Populate Your Communications Calendar

-Use a template like this to map out your action plan (adding as many rows as you need):
+Use a template like this to map your action plan (adding as many rows as you need):

 Vehicle / Deliverable |